Durg-Bihlai Masterplan

 Overview

 The Durg Bhilai Master Plan 2031 is the operative zoning document for the twin-city agglomeration of Durg and Bhilai in Chhattisgarh.
-The plan was formally approved via Gazette Notification No. 4 dated January 4, 2020, making it a reviewed and notified document under the CG Town and Country Planning Act 1973.
+The plan was formally approved via Gazette Notification No. 4 dated January 4, 2020, making it a reviewed and notified document (Durg-Bhilai Vikas Yojana Punarvilokan 2031 – the seventh revision after six prior rejections) under the CG Town and Country Planning Act 1973.
 The planning area covers a dense industrial and residential urban cluster anchored by the Bhilai Steel Plant (BSP), one of India's largest integrated steel facilities.
-For any buyer evaluating the Durg Bhilai masterplan land zone, understanding the CLU fraud pattern that has already drawn EOW and ACB attention, the BSP township boundary, and the Bharatmala corridor's active acquisition disputes is the minimum required before signing anything.
+For any buyer evaluating the Durg Bhilai masterplan land zone, understanding the CLU fraud pattern that has already drawn EOW (Economic Offences Wing) and ACB (Anti-Corruption Bureau) attention, the BSP township boundary, and the Bharatmala corridor's active acquisition disputes is the minimum required before signing anything.

-The CLU Fraud Problem and Bharatmala Acquisition Disputes That Are Rewriting Durg's Land Risk Map
+CLU Fraud Patterns and Bharatmala Acquisition Disputes in Durg

 This matters for private buyers because the same CLU inflation trick is not limited to acquisition corridors.
 Plots sold in fringe areas of Durg as "diverted" or "commercially converted" land need independent verification of the CLU order at the DTCP Chhattisgarh portal before any trust is placed in the conversion claim.